diegofontecilla/d_tech_test/README.md

 ## Design

 I created the App class as an interface for the user.
 Through this class the user can interact with the program in order to ask information from the driftrock api.
-The DataProcessor class, the logic part of the program, process the passed json and process it in order to get the #most_founded_item (get the item that is more many times in the hash), the #most_loyal_user (get the user with the biggest number of purchases, and #get_total_spent (which returns the amount the user of the given mail has spent).
+The DataProcessor class, the logic part of the program, process the passed json in order to get the #most_founded_item (get the item that is more many times in the hash), the #most_loyal_user (get the user with the biggest number of purchases), and #get_total_spent (which returns the amount the user's email given has spent).
 The DriftrockAPI class gets the data from the driftrock api.

 ## What can be improved

 Parsed the json data properly so the tests run as expected.
 Dry the App class in order to have non repetition.
+Manage age cases, like when there are two or more items that have been sold the most.
+The same with most loyal user.

 ## Technologies used